Whatever510/TeslaAppDiffExtractor/README.md

 ```

 ## Usage

+The program works with android and iOS files.
+Please make sure to check the checkbox if the provided file is an iOS app.
+If an android apk file is used do **NOT** check the box, otherwise the program will crash.

+To start the gui run:

+```
+python gui.py
+```

+### For Android
 Download the APK File (not the Bundle File) from [APK Mirror](https://www.apkmirror.com/) and save it on your PC.
 The tesla apk can be found here: [Tesla APK](https://www.apkmirror.com/apk/tesla-motors-inc/tesla-motors/).
 Do not unpack the file.

-Then start the GUI and select the APK File of the older and newer version by running:

-```
-python gui.py
-```
+### For iOS
+Download the app file and convert it to a .zip file.
+This can be done by unzipping the file with [WinRAR](https://www.win-rar.com/start.html?&L=1) and zipping it again.
+Select the iOS Checkbox at the bottom.

+### Starting the Program
+After the files have been selected and the checkbox was set according to the used app files press "Start" to initiate the program.

 ## Output
 The program will create two directories.